 Many businesses don’t include a lot of call-to-action phrasing in their blog content or educational materials online, and they miss out on a truly exceptional opportunity to reach out and generate a new lead.
 That person who didn’t see a call-to-action might leave your website forever and never reach out.
 If there had been that call-to-action, they might have been a lead you could have converted just with a simple phone call.
 Don’t be afraid to use call-to-action strategies all throughout your content.

 There are entire seminars online about generating new leads, so don’t feel lost if you don’t see immediate results.
 Great resources like digital marketing training are well worth the signup fee and time it takes to complete those courses.
 Once you learn the tricks of the trade, you will find that this type of training truly pays off for years to come.
 Generating new leads is the heart of every business strategy; you might have called it something different in the past, but seeking new customers means seeking promising new “leads.”

 If online seminars aren’t your cup of tea, there are many other ways to kickstart grab some new leads.
-If you’re a brick and mortar business, one of the things you might forget is that people in your area are just as effective at word of mouth advertising as online users.
-People you interact with everyday in your business and on the street might form an impression of your business, so make sure to have business cards made up and have advertisements around your local area.
+If you’re a brick-and-mortar business, one of the things you might forget is that people in your area are just as effective at word-of-mouth advertising as online users.
+People you interact with every day in your business and on the street might form an impression of your business, so make sure to have business cards made up and have advertisements around your local area.
 Print marketing and promotional products are two other ways local businesses can generate new leads and get the word out.
-If you have great customer service and a friendly touch in your everyday business, you’ll find that word of mouth spreads in real life as well.
+If you have great customer service and friendly touch in your everyday business, you’ll find that word of mouth spreads in real life as well.
 It’s just as important as having favorable online reviews.

 Leads will always play an important part in business, but they are just one component of succeeding online.